PoppinElo/Covid-19-Peru-2020-impact/README.md

 The analysis shows weak correlations between the number of health centers/posts and the total positive and deceased cases.
 This suggests that other factors, such as population density, healthcare quality, and public health policies, might play more significant roles.

+### With LIMA Department

+Weak but notable correlations are observed.
+The strong correlation between positive and deceased cases are notable.
+The Lima department relations can be identified as a outlier.

 ### Without LIMA Department

-Excluding the 'LIMA' department did not significantly change the weak correlations observed.
+Excluding the 'LIMA' department change for a little the weak correlations observed.
 The strong correlation between positive and deceased cases persisted.

 ## Suggestions